Table of Contents

 If a person is treated worse than their colleagues or job applicants due to their sex or gender, they face gender discrimination.
 Gender discrimination can be an issue throughout the entire employment process, from the job interview to the exit interview or retirement.

 Some common examples of gender discrimination include failure to promote, unfair treatment, earning lower wages, being given less demanding assignments, and receiving less support from supervisors based on one’s gender—all of which are illegal practices.

 Even though the terms sex and gender do not signify the same things, they are often used interchangeably in discrimination laws.
 Either way, gender discrimination is illegal and undesirable, much like any other type of discrimination, based on race, ethnicity, nationality, religion, or age.

 Big Risks for Small Businesses Report

 Is the Current Approach to Business Insurance a Match for Today’s Modern Risks?

 Common Examples of Gender Discrimination at Work

 While a significant number of men do report gender discrimination at work, it’s still far and away an issue that women face most predominantly.
-Let’s take a look at some of the most common types of gender discrimination women face in the workforce today in order to be able to understand what both employees and employers can do to prevent it.
+Let’s take a look at some of the most common types of gender discrimination women face in the workforce today to be able to understand what both employees and employers can do to prevent it.

 Companies might hesitate to hire female workers because of their potential desires to start families and effectively leave the workforce for a period of time.
 For the same reason, women might be passed over for promotions and senior positions.